Generation Z in the United States: Technical, trades, and vocational schools

 During the 2010s, the value higher education came under heightened skepticism due to rising costs and disappointing results.
 According to the Department of Education, people with technical or vocational training are slightly more likely to be employed than those with a bachelor's degree and significantly more likely to be employed in their fields of specialty.
-By the late 2010s, the United States was facing a shortage of skilled tradespeople, because a majority high-school students were still aiming for colleges and universities.
+By the late 2010s, the United States was facing a shortage of skilled tradespeople, because a majority of high-school students were still aiming for colleges and universities.
 But things were changing as more and more members of Generation Z considered alternatives to higher education.
 Career counselors are in extremely high demand; they are not only called for not just appointments invited to career fairs and orientation sessions for new students.
 With growing numbers of high-school students opting for trade schools and vocational training programs, enrollments in higher education have been falling.